TrebledJ/trebledj.github.io/content/posts/ctf/hkcert23/2023-11-16-hkcert-2023-decompetition-vitamin-cpp.md

 Public/private are concepts which fall under {% abbr "OOP", "object-oriented programming" %} ***encapsulation***.
 With encapsulation, we bundle data and only expose certain API methods for public users, whilst hiding implementation.
 With a cyber analogy, this is not unlike exposing certain ports (HTTP/HTTPS) on a machine, and protecting other ports with a firewall.

-I chose to use `struct` here because I'm lazy and want to make members public.^[In proper engineering, we would hide implementation behind `private`, so `next_node` should be a private variable.]
-Some of them are accessed directly in `main` anyway.
+I chose to use `struct` here because I'm lazy and want to make members public.^[In proper engineering, we would hide the implementation behind `private`, so `next_node` should be a private variable.
+But since this is a CTF, proper engineering comes second. 😛] Some of them are accessed directly in `main` anyway.

 Read more:
 - [StackOverflow: Struct vs. Class](https://stackoverflow.com/a/36917400/10239789).